SladeMahoney/City_Surf_Project/README.md

 - CSP Enrollment Date

 ### Models Explored
 A comparative analysis between Logistic Regression and Random Forest Classifier (RFC) found that Sci-Kit Learn's Random Forest Classifier is a better model for CSP's data on returning students.
-This model computed a higher accuracy score and performed better due to its ability to weigh out the important of the chosen features through many decision-tree processes.
+This model computed a higher accuracy score and performed better due to its ability to weigh out the importance of the chosen features through many decision-tree processes.

 ### Feature Importance
 1. CSP Enrollment Age